-Dr. Santiago’s record of service and the impact of her work on poor children/families, minorities, and community are exemplary by any standard.
+Dr. Bonilla-Santiago’s record of service and the impact of her work on poor children/families, minorities, and community are exemplary by any standard.
 She is a passionate and enthusiastic educator, who has focused her professional acumen on helping people to be able to become self-reliant citizens through education and professional development.
 Her work on behalf of children and families has resulted in the development of a model charter school in Camden City that today serves 1,400 students in grades from infants to -16th and has become a hub for serving the families of these children through a number of LEAP portfolio schools in Camden City.
 Dr. Santiago has built five LEAP schools in Cooper Street, from ELRA (Early Research Academy to LEAP STEM- Science Technology and Engineering.
-Her educational model and pioneer work is breaking grounds in the field of education nationally and internationally.
+Her educational model and pioneer work are breaking grounds in the field of education nationally and internationally.
 She has fundraised over fifty million dollars to finance her projects.
 She is known as the “Patron saint of Cooper Street”.

 Dr. Santiago’s work through the Rutgers –Community Leadership Center is broadening and deepening the leadership base in New Jersey’s communities and beyond.
 She spearheads a number of signature projects with local and national impact in areas of Education Innovation and School transformation, conflict resolution, diversity management, organizational behavior, leadership development and community development.

 Dr. Santiago is the author of numerous articles and three books: The Miracle on Cooper Street: Breaking Ground and Barriers: Hispanic Women Developing Effective Leadership and Organizing Puerto Rican Migrant Farmworkers: the Experience of Puerto Ricans in New Jersey.
-She is also a blogger for US World News, Huffington post, and a commentator for ABC, NBC, and CBS News on issues of Education.
+She is also a blogger for US World News, Huffington Post, and a commentator for ABC, NBC, and CBS News on issues of Education.